-In order to realize its Group philosophy, "Creating Happiness and Harmony in Our Communities," the Company upholds the Three Promises: "Superior taste," "Human kindness," and "Environmental (Machi) friendliness."
+In order to realize its Group philosophy, "Creating Happiness and Harmony in Our Communities," the Company upholds the 3 Promises: "Superior taste," "Human kindness," and "Environmental (Machi) friendliness."
 In term of "Human kindness," we will support health promotion and active roles for all people and provide comfortable work environments leading to job satisfaction for everyone who works at Lawson.
-In addition, while working on the promotion of diversity and realization of a work-life balance to create comfortable workplace for all employees, we have established a rewarding work reformation project under the Lawson Group Sweeping Transformation Executive Committee, which is implementing initiatives for achieving Challenge 2025, to change evaluation systems, support a spirit of challenge, consider job-specific systems, and use remote working.
-By realizing these initiatives, we will endeavor to achieve sustainable growth for the Company and increase corporate value.
-In the unified use of the Group data project under the same Lawson Group Sweeping Transformation Executive Committee, we are promoting the utilization of the Group's membership base for enhancing customer satisfaction, such as Ponta membership and Lawson online members, which are the Group's intellectual capital.
-At the same time, we aggressively invest in digital technology for boosting store productivity, including selfcheckout registers, the LAWSON Smartphone Checkout service, and POS cash registers with an automatic change dispenser.
-We recognize that the maintenance and enhancement of the value of our intellectual property, such as trademarks and brands, is indispensable for the sustainable growth of the Company and the creation of value for society.
-Accordingly, we will acquire and maintain intellectual property rights in Japan and overseas, and promote the protection of intellectual property by taking prompt and strict measures against counterfeits and other products and services that damage such value.
-In addition, we will actively disclose our investments in achieving related goals.
+In addition, while working on the promotion of diversity and realization of a work-life balance to create a comfortable workplace for all employees, we have established a personnel system reformation project and a rewarding work reformation project under the Lawson Group Sweeping Transformation Executive Committee, which is implementing initiatives for achieving Challenge 2025, to reform the personnel system, support a spirit of challenge, consider job-specific systems, and promote diverse work styles.
+By realizing these initiatives based on human capital management, we will endeavor to achieve sustainable growth for the Company and increase its corporate value.